harshitjain593/code-ditor/README.md

 ## Features

 ### 1. Save Button
-- The "Save" button allows you to save the content of your code editor to a file.
-This feature is handy for preserving your work and sharing it with others.
+- The "Save" button allows you to save the content of your code editor.
+This feature is handy for preserving your work in the code editor itself.

 ### 2. Copy Button
 - The "Copy" button enables you to copy the content of your code editor to your clipboard.
 This feature is useful for quickly sharing code snippets.